Table of Contents

 Another gentle giant on the list, the Bullmasador can be quite huge and intimidating at first glance, but they actually have the gentlest soul and biggest heart you can ever meet.

 They are also easy to care for and are low-maintenance, but socializing them at a young age is important.

 Because of their size, they surely need a large space to wander about.

 Beauty and brains–that much describes a Labrasetter.

 They can weigh up to 80 lbs so a large living space is ideal, especially since they love running and playing around.

-Labrasetters also love the company of children and other pets, and of course, their family!
+Labrasetters also love the company of children, other pets, and their family!

 This may not be a common Lab mix in the US because they are usually bred, well, in Australia.

 Because both parent breeds are intelligent, Kelpadors are also clever and eager to please.

 However, depending on who they take on after the most, they can be either friendly or reserved.